 After 'grooming' your elephant, you can also bathe it, which would be a lot more fun.
 Let me paint a picture for you: beneath the cerulean sky and white clouds, a breeze is caressing the emerald grassland.
 You are bathing an elephant with a hose in your hand; the sun is casting a rainbow through the spray; the elephant siphons the water with its trunk and then jets it out into the air… such a fairytale should come into reality!

-Tips: you might get yourself dirty when painting or bathing the elephant, so prepare a change in case.
+Tips: You might get yourself dirty when painting or bathing the elephant, so prepare a change in case.

 5. Jaipur Saree Demo

-A floating scene, namely curvaceous ladies each in a piece of colorful cloth, is staged in stark contrast to the filth of India's avenues and alleyways.
+A floating scene, namely curvaceous ladies, each in a piece of colorful cloth, is staged in stark contrast to the filth of India's avenues and alleyways.
 The piece, 5 or 6 meters long, typically wraps the upper body and offers occasional peeks at a slender, alluring waist.
 And when these ladies sail along, the waving hemline gives them an extra aura of grace and romance.

 In this mysterious country, a Saree can count as a woman's calling card that summarises her identity, belief, age, marriage status, and profession.
 Fisherwomen tie Sarees around their waists; farming-friendly short Sarees are female peasants' favorite; women professionals usually wear darker, monochromatically streaked ones, whilst those rosy with golden-thread embroidery are always brides' first choice.

 The pattern of a Saree is mainly subject to its raw cloth.
-From monochromatic to embroidery-hemmed, the rough of a Saree has been preordained.
-It'll be a treat to try on a Saree: you pick one particular piece from the displayed collection from A to Z, and the assistant would beautifully pleat it with their delicate hands before twining it around your upper body in less than a minute.
+From monochromatic to embroidery-hemmed, the roughness of a Saree has been preordained.
+It'll be a treat to try on a Saree: you pick one particular piece from the displayed collection from A to Z, and the assistant will beautifully pleat it with their delicate hands before twining it around your upper body in less than a minute.

 Sarees are slim-cut and have to be bespoke.
 However, its tailoring is extremely simple, and a skillful tailor can finish one piece in a single day and have it delivered to your hotel as a peculiar souvenir.